 Wrap the Glass Lids and Protect Them From Breaking When Cross Country Moving

 If you want to preserve your lids, you can use packing paper to do it.
 It may not be the same as packing fragile items, but you should use some tricks for protecting lids when long-distance moving.
 You should know that you need to make sure they are completely protected and stored in a separate box.
 That way, you’ll spare them from breaking during transportation.

 Make sure the lids are protected separately with paper or any other soft material

 Ensure Your Cookware Is Clean and Dry Before Professional Long-Distance Movers Come

 The answer is yes.
 However, you have to wrap your cookware carefully and make sure to put one layer of packing paper between each item, so there is no room for breaking or scratching the items.
 When cross-country moving, one of the useful packing tips is to fill each box with some soft material and don’t let the items get damaged inside.
-If you’re using a professional long-distance moving service, you don’t have to worry about these things since the efficient movers will wrap your cookware and fill out the boxes with the packing peanuts.
+If you’re using professional long-distance moving services, you don’t have to worry about these things since the efficient movers will wrap your cookware and fill out the boxes with packing peanuts.